Sidthecoder/Karat/README.md

 <a name="about"></a>
 ## About

 Karat is a really minimal CSS framework.
-Unlike other frameworks like Bootstrap and Foundation, this boilerplate has only the stuff you need... and more.
+Unlike other frameworks like Bootstrap and Foundation, this boilerplate has only the stuff you need....
 Guess what?
 That makes Karat only **1.03 KB** minifed!
 Enjoy!

 ## Documentation